trueheart78/trueheart78.com/resume.md

 ![Taylor Swift - What's Up?][taylor-whats-up]

-* Nine years of Ruby. ![Ruby][ruby-logo]
+* Ten years of Ruby. ![Ruby][ruby-logo]
-* Seven years of Ruby on Rails. :steam_locomotive:
+* Eight years of Ruby on Rails. :steam_locomotive:
 * Two years of Go. ![Go][go-logo]
 * Two years of Docker. :whale:
 * Five years managing the back-end of a web service (CentOS, Ubuntu, MySQL, Redis). :hammer_and_wrench:
-* Nearly two decades of JavaScript and CSS familiarity. 🧰
+* Two decades of JavaScript and CSS familiarity. 🧰
-* Seven years
+* Eight years
   * Writing automated tests. :robot:
   * Working in healthcare and with HIPAA. 🩺
   * As a remote team member. 💻